• Skip to primary navigation

 • This smoothie is rich and creamy yet dairy-free and low in fat and calories.

 • It's healthy and easy to make with no added sugar.
+I included this smoothie in my list of healthy pumpkin puree recipes.

 Ingredients You’ll Need